-Ulrika Dahl joined the centre's core faculty in 2016 .
-She is Associate Professor of Gender Studies and director of the PhD program since 2018.
+Ulrika Dahl joined the centre's core faculty in 2016 and is Professor of Gender Studies and director of the PhD program since 2018.
 She has a PhD is in Cultural Anthropology and Women's Studies from the University of California, Santa Cruz (2004) and has been teaching gender studies since 2005.
-Her current etnographic research concerns queer kinship and reproduction.
-In 2017, she teaches feminist cultural studies (PhD) gender theory (MA) and intersectionality/postcoloniality (B-level undergraduate).
-Since 2018, Ulrika is director of the PhD program in gender studies.
+Her current etnographic research concerns queer kinship, family and reproduction through intersectional and critical race perspectives.
+In 2018, she teaches gender theory on (MA) and (B) levels.

 Nyckelord: queer theory assisted reproductive technologies postcolonial studies family and kinship studies ethnography europe feminism intersectionality femininity feminist anthropology

 Finns även på